MrJoinYT/SymphonyMusic/README.md

 This is a Music Bot coded in JS.

-It supports slash commands and services like:
+##It supports slash commands and services like:

-  -YouTube
-  -Spotify
-  -Soundcloud
+  - YouTube
+  - Spotify
+  - Soundcloud
+  - Many More